 Is protein actually the key factor?

-The authors of the study think that differences found in other studies comparing high and low-carb diets are because of differences in protein intake rather than carbohydrate intake in those studies.
+The authors of the study think that differences found in other studies comparing high and low-carb diets are due to differences in protein intake rather than carbohydrate intake.

 As you may have read above, insulin is mainly a storage hormone.
 It’s also considered an anabolic hormone.
 As in building things.
 As in getting swole.

-Verdict: Build muscle with a more appropriately anabolic diet that includes carbohydrates (particularly around training), and supplement with ketones if you want to experiment.
+Verdict: Build muscle with an anabolic diet that includes carbohydrates (particularly around training).

 If you’re a “regular person” who just wants to be healthy and fit: